imtiazziko/LaplacianShot/README.md

 python download_models.py
 ```
 Alternatively to train the network on the base classes from scratch remove the "--evaluate " options in the following script.
-The scripts to test LaplacianShot-
+The scripts to test LaplacianShot:

-for miniImageNet:
 ```angular2
 sh run.sh
 ```